-- 15.1. student defines the roles of officers on inner and outer perimeters. - 15.2. student discusses breaching considerations and options.

-- 15.3. student performs invisible deployment. - 15.4. student establishes an inner and outer perimeter. - 15.5. student performs a methodical search utilizing at least two officers. - 15.6. student uses "crisscross" and "buttonhook" room entry techniques when appropriate. - 15.7. student describes differences between an ongoing deadly assault and a hostage/barricade situation - 15.8. student explains why immediate intervention is required in ongoing deadly assault situations. - 15.9. student defines "safe wall," "problem area," and "fatal funnel."
+- 15.1. you define the roles of officers on inner and outer perimeters. - 15.2. you discuss breaching considerations and options. - 15.3. you perform invisible deployment. - 15.4. you establish an inner and outer perimeter. - 15.5. you perform a methodical search utilizing at least two officers. - 15.6. you use "crisscross" and "buttonhook" room entry techniques when appropriate. - 15.7. you describe differences between an ongoing deadly assault and a hostage/barricade situation. - 15.8. you explain why immediate intervention is required in ongoing deadly assault situations. - 15.9. you define "safe wall," "problem area," and "fatal funnel."